By Kathleen Martens

 Pierce recently updated original data she published in Minnesota in 2008 and was shocked by the results, finding that 48 per cent of Aboriginal girls under 21 personally knew at least one pimp in their social circle, about a quarter had already been trafficked, and more than a third had a family member who was a pimp or a prostituted person or both.

-“I was crying by the time I was done because I wanted to think it’s not that big a problem,” the Seneca woman told APTN Investigates.
+“I was crying by the time I was done because I wanted to think it’s not that big a problem,” the Seneca woman tells APTN Investigates.
 “I was blown away.”

 Pierce survived trafficking and now works to expose risk factors, as well as exchange information with survivor-led groups in Canada, Asia and Europe.